 Laughably Evil: Dennis, Plankton's Assassin from The Movie, is downright sadistic and threatening.
 He's also very entertaining to watch due to his over-the-top nature and constant Evil Laugh.

 Laughing Mad: SpongeBob engages in a bit of this during the infamous "I've Been Waiting for You, Patrick" scene from "Bummer Vacation".

 Laugh with Me: A variation.
 The Flying Dutchman take SpongeBob and Patrick onboard as his crew.
-When he demands that they "howl with me, that we might set the seven seas, ABLAZE with fear!", they comply with various ridiculous noises, until he finally gives up on making them scary.
+When he demands that they "howl with me, that we might set the seven seas ABLAZE with fear!", they comply by various ridiculous noises, until he finally gives up on making them scary.

 Light Bulb Joke: The basis of many of SpongeBob's "squirrel jokes" stand-up.

 SpongeBob: How come it takes more than one squirrel to screw in a lightbulb?